temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 - Elasticsearch v7.10 is supported from Temporal version 1.7.0 onwards
 - Elasticsearch v6.8 is supported in all Temporal versions
 - Both versions are explicitly supported with AWS Elasticsearch

+### mTLS Encryption

+Temporal supports Mutual Transport Layer Security (mTLS) as a method of encrypting network traffic between services within a Temporal Cluster, or between application processes and a Cluster.

+Mutual TLS can be enabled in Temporal’s [TLS configuration](/references/configuration#tls).
+This configuration can be passed along through WithConfig or WithConfigLoader.

+This configuration includes two sections that serve to separate intra-cluster and external traffic.
+That way, different certificates and settings can be used to encrypt each section of traffic:

+- `internode`: configuration for encrypting communication between nodes within the Cluster.
+- `frontend`: configuration for encrypting the Frontend's public endpoints

+### Client connections

+A client's network access can be limited to clients with certificates issued by a specific Certificate Authority.

+To restrict access to cluster endpoints, use the `clientCAFiles`/ `clientCAData` and `requireClientAuth` properties.

+These can be found in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration/#tls).

+#### Server name specification

+Specify the `serverName` in the `client` section of your mTLS configuration to prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

+Entering a value for `serverName` enables established connections to authenticate the endpoint.
+This ensures that the server certificate presented to any connected client has the given server name in its CN property.

+This measure can be taken for `internode` and `frontend` endpoints.

+For more information on mTLS configuration, refer to our [TLS configuration guide](/references/configuration#tls).